OpenClaw & Hermes Agent Security

 Prompt Injection via Skills

 Malicious OpenClaw skills can inject prompts that override system instructions.
 Attackers can publish poisoned skills to public repositories.
+Issue #30448 documented prompt injection payloads circulating in the wild.

 Hermes Agent Vulnerabilities